abdullahkhilji/Tecnoesis-2018/README.md

 # Tecnoesis-2018

 I was the Core team member of the web development team of Tecnoesis 2018 : Annual Techno-Management Fest of NIT Silchar and
-<br> also for the NITS Hacks 2.0, which was organised under TEQIP III and GUIST, and in association with techfest.
+<br> also for the NITS Hacks 2.0, which was organised under TEQIP III and GUIST, and in association with the techfest.
 <br><br><br>